adamwasiak/blacksmith-art/README.md

 ![LightHouse Mobile](assets/images/lighthousemobile.jpg)

+**Bugs**

+  **Fixed Bugs**

+  -In the latter part of the project there were some bugs fixed related to responsive design, specifically homepage layout for various resolutions.

+  -Specific bug impacting (smart) mobile users was fixed prior to project submission.
+The bug impacted homepage for the (smart) mobile users, preventing users from using nav bar    links to other sections of the page.
+(Home, My Work and Contact me).

+  **Unfixed Busg**

+  -Ipad Mini bug identified during device testing remains unfixed at the time of the project submission.
+The bug seems to impact visibility of the header image on the homepage.

+  -There are potential opportunities to further enhancement of overall responsive design, specifically for the homepage section.

 ### Deployment
 This project was created and worked using Code Institute Gitpod Full Template.
 Once the website was created it was deployed using GitHub.
 The specific steps for the deployment were as follows: